-With this operation, the surgeon permanently removes the stretchy outer and upper 85 percent of the stomach, leaving a small, vertically-oriented tubular stomach.
-Stomach capacity is reduced from about a quart (1,000 ml) to roughly 5-6 ounces (150 ml).
-Depending on the size of the tube that is created, patients generally report feeling full after eating 4-6 ounces of solid food.
+A sleeve gastrectomy is performed to remove the stretchy upper and outer 85 percent of the stomach, leaving a small, vertically-oriented tubular stomach.
+Stomach capacity is reduced from about a quart (1,000 ml) to roughly 4 – 6 ounces (120 – 180 ml).
+Depending on the size of the tube (bougie) that is created, patients generally report feeling full after eating 4 – 6 ounces of solid food.

-Because all of the important structural elements of the stomach and intestines are preserved, such as the antrum, the pylorus and the nerves that control stomach function, the result is a much smaller stomach that functions very similar to normal.
-This allows patients the ability to enjoy a relatively normal diet (in smaller quantities) without experiencing “dumping” syndrome.
+The important structural elements of the stomach — such as the antrum, the pylorus and the nerves that control stomach function — are preserved.
+The result is a much smaller stomach that functions similarly to a normal one.
+This allows patients to enjoy a relatively normal diet (albeit in much smaller quantities) without side effects like “dumping” syndrome.

-The surgeon will also re-route the intestines so that calorie absorption is significantly reduced.
+During duodenal switch surgery, the small intestine is rerouted to significantly reduce calorie absorption.
 The duodenum (the first section of the small intestine) is divided and connected to the last 8 – 13 feet (250 – 400 cm) of small intestine through which the food passes (alimentary limb or AL).
-The top half of the intestine carries just digestive juices (bile and pancreatic juices) and is called the bilio-pancreatic limb (BPL).
-This section is reconnected to the food stream 3.5-7 feet (40-80 inches) from the colon (large intestine).
-The last segment of the intestine where the food and digestive juices mix is referred to as the common channel (CC).
+The top half of the intestine carries only digestive (bile and pancreatic) juices and is called the bilio-pancreatic limb (BPL).
+This section is reconnected to the food stream 3.5 – 10 feet (100 – 300 cm) from the colon (large intestine).
+The last segment of the intestine —where the food and digestive juices mix — is referred to as the common channel (CC).
 Absorption of nutrients and calories from complex carbohydrates and fats is determined by the length of the CC.
 Absorption of calories from simple carbohydrates, such as starches, occurs in the alimentary limb.
 The shorter the AL the more the weight loss.
 The longer the CC the lesser the risk for nutritional problems.

-- Improvement/resolution in all major co-morbidities has been documented, including type 2 diabetes, sleep apnea, hypertension, high cholesterol and depression.
+Improvement or resolution of all major comorbidities has been documented, including type 2 diabetes, sleep apnea, hypertension and high cholesterol.
 A very high cure rate for diabetes has been reported with this surgery.
-(6)
+3,4